cchalm/blundering-savant/STYLE_GUIDE.md

 ```

 ### Interfaces
-- Use `-er` suffix for single-method interfaces
+- Use `-er` suffix for single-method interfaces (Go convention)
-- Keep interfaces small and focused
+- Keep interfaces small and focused ("The bigger the interface, the weaker the abstraction")
+- Define interfaces at the point of use, not the point of definition
+- Accept interfaces, return concrete types

 ```go
 // Good